-Yevgenia Medvedeva (pronounced yev-GHEN-ee-yuh med-VED-yev-uh) is an overwhelming favorite to capture ladies figure skating gold at the PyeongChang Olympics.
+Yevgenia Medvedeva (pronounced yev-GHEN-ee-yuh med-VED-yev-uh) is a favorite to capture a ladies figure skating medal at the PyeongChang Olympics.
 The Russian teenager is the 2016 and 2017 world champion.
 Her strengths include consistency at competitions as well as her programs, which are jam-packed with technical difficulty.

 Music this season:

 - Short program: Nocturne No. 20 by Frederic Chopin

 - Free skate: Selections from "Anna Karenina" by Petr Tchaikovsky

 Medvedeva was born on November 19, 1999 and was raised in Moscow, Russia.
 She started skating at the age 4 because her mother was a skating coach.
 She has been with the same coach, Eteri Tutberidze, since childhood.
 Tutberidze also coached Julia Lipnitskaya during the 2014 Sochi Olympics, where Lipnitskaya earned a gold medal in the team event.
 Tutberidze calls Medvedeva “Zhenya.”

 Tutberidze, known for her sometimes strong language and intense coaching techniques, told a story to a Russian documentary producer about Medvedeva as a young girl struggling with her landings of jumps.
 Tutberidze teased Medvedeva and dragged her around on the ice, taunting her and saying she must enjoy being on the ground so much because she kept falling.
 This apparently fired up Medvedeva – she called their “Zhenya in batter” exercises motivating – and she began to fight harder for successful landings.

 Major competitions/ medals